-With the delta variant pushing physicians into overdrive yet again, several organizations are providing free COVID-19 training, and the government has been issuing blanket license waivers to meet the clinician shortage in Intensive Care Units (ICUs) and Emergency Departments (EDs).
+With the delta variant pushing emergency medicine doctors into overdrive yet again, several organizations are providing free COVID-19 training, and the government has been issuing blanket license waivers to meet the clinician shortage in Intensive Care Units (ICUs) and Emergency Departments (EDs).
 At DirectShifts, we are grateful to the healthcare community for all that they do and understand their challenges.

-In this article, we have compiled a list of Covid-19 training and mental health resources to help you get through the days ahead.
+In this article, we have compiled a list of Covid-19 training and mental health resources to help emergency MD doctors get through the days ahead.

 The Society of Critical Care medicine offer online videos that provide extensive Covid Critical Care training for non-ICU clinicians.
 The training includes airway assessment and management, diagnosis and management of respiratory failure, mechanical ventilation, and disaster preparedness and response.

 The AACN provides free Covid training resources for real-world emergency scenarios.
 It includes oxygen delivery, caring for patients who require endotracheal intubation or invasive mechanical ventilation or for patients who are experiencing respiratory failure.

 On AC-PNP.com, AC-PNPs who would like to refresh their subject knowledge can access a 9-month long free membership that offers a review course and prep tests.